Dr Imre Bangha

 Edition and translation of Early Modern Hindi texts

-- Omniscient Lepers, Hunchback Burglers and the Way to God: A Critical Edition of the Poetry of Bajid.
+- Voyeur Lepers, Hunchback Burglers and the Way to God: A Critical edition of Hindi works by the Sant poet Bajid.
 (In cooperation with Daksha Mistry)

 - The Kavitavali of Tulsidas: Critical Edition.